idrori/stemQ/README.md

-# A New Dataset for Learning University-Level STEM Courses
+# A Dataset for Learning University STEM Courses at Scale

 This repository for the paper "A Dataset for Learning University STEM Courses at Scale" by Zhang et al., contains a dataset of 667 questions from 27 courses across 12 departments in 7 universities.